xerial/blog/source/_posts/2014-03-26-buidling-multi-module-projects-in-sbt.markdown

 ``` scala
 lazy val core = project.settings(...).dependsOn(util)
 ```
 Now _core_ project can use classes in _util_ project and its dependent libraries.
-Try `publishLocal`.
-It creates .pom xml files.
+Try `publishLocal`:

 ``` sh
 > publishLocal
 [info] 	published core_2.10 to /Users/leo/.ivy2/local/core/core_2.10/0.1-SNAPSHOT/poms/core_2.10.pom
 ```

-If you look at the generated pom.xml file, the dependency to util package is properly set:
+This creates .pom xml files under the target folder of each module.
+Looking at the generated pom.xml file, you can confirm the dependency to _util_ package is properly set:

 ```
 <?xml version='1.0' encoding='UTF-8'?>